5 Freelance Writing Jobs Online Scams To Avoid

 5. Revenue Sharing Scam

 Working for small startup websites is not always a bad idea.
 However, they lack funds to pay for quality contract work.
-Often they will run ads offering a share of revenue for writing what is typically scraped content, or for working on simple site design.
+Often they will run ads offering a share of the revenue for writing what is typically scraped content, or for working on simple site design.
 While this seems like a good deal for easy work, it will often cost you in wasted time and effort.

 The client will only pay pennies initially in revenue sharing.
 Once the site has gained popularity and the money is coming in steadily, and in increasingly large amounts, the client will often terminate the contract, leaving the contractor with very little for their efforts.